jbcodeforce/flink-studies/docs/index.md

 }
 ```

-This exercise uses a lot of utility classes for data and tests which hide the complexity (see the common folder).
+This exercise uses a lot of utility classes for data and tests which hide the complexity of the data preparation (see the common folder).

 * [Process ride and fare data streams for stateful enrichment](https://github.com/apache/flink-training/tree/release-1.11/rides-and-fares).
 The result should be a DataStream<Tuple2<TaxiRide, TaxiFare>>, with one record for each distinct rideId.
 Each tuple should pair the TaxiRide START event for some rideId with its matching TaxiFare.
 There is no control over the order of arrival of the ride and fare records for each rideId.